Updated: Apr 19

 Brief article in Professional Boatbuilder this month (thanks Doug) on how how Tier 3 engine mandates are eating up more space in the engine room for what is essentially the industry's "catalytic converter moment".
-As a designer, my reaction to the incessantly escalating mandates is what an enormous waste of time.
+As an actual designer and fixer of other company's designs... my reaction to the incessantly escalating mandates is what a further, enormous waste, hyper-pointless waste of time.
 Instead of devoting my entire "design bandwidth" to those elements that will delight my target customer with a feature/function/price-point optimized for their mission, while ending up as devoid of pointless vulnerability-enhancing complexity as possible (i.e. more mission worthy), a nontrivial fraction of my design hours (and apparently interior boat volume) are lost to chasing the eco-utopian fantasies of the government.
 At least they always get this sort of thing right, so we got that going for us.
-And I presume ultimately good news if you run a marine towing or repair service thanks to the escalating average complexity of the installed base of yacht drivetrains, and math.
+And it is obviously ultimately good news if you run a marine towing or repair service thanks to the escalating average complexity of the installed base of yacht drivetrains... and math.

-So thank you EPA... boats from the the good old days before Tier 3 in strong working order just got even more valuable, at least to those who "get" the systems aspect of this... hey, if you're looking for one, I know where there's a nice one.
-And, I'm gently reminding you again.. if you have not come up to speed on the Lindy Effect, you're missing out on a machine selection/asset-management principle that is worth understanding.
+So thank you EPA... boats from the the good old days before Tier 3 in strong working order just got even more valuable, at least to those who "get" the systems aspect of this and cause/effect-driven technical decision-making.
+So, hey, if you're looking for one, I know where there's a nice one.
+And, I'm gently reminding the reader again.. if you have not come up to speed on the Lindy Effect, you're missing out on a machine selection/asset-management principle that is worth understanding.